-- to continue to educate themselves about the Doctrine of Discovery, the UN Declaration, residential schools and their legacy (including the TRC Report), the history of the land on which they live, and reconciliation efforts. - to formally acknowledge the traditional territories where their Meetings are located and engage in processes of reflection on the meaning of such acknowledgments.
-This can be accomplished through signage, acknowledgements during the close of Meeting, and inclusion in information provided to any community groups who use Meeting House space.
+- to continue to educate themselves, including children and youth, about the doctrine of discovery, the ongoing effects of colonialism, the UN Declaration, residential schools and their legacy (including the TRC Report), the history of the land on which they live, and reconciliation efforts. - to formally acknowledge the traditional territories where their Meetings are located and engage in processes of reflection on the meaning of this.
+Acknowledgments can be

-- to find out if Indigenous peoples from those territories have current concerns, such as land appropriation or resource development, that the Meeting should be engaging with. - to investigate projects of cultural revitalization that Indigenous peoples are involved in and discern if there is an appropriate role (including funding) that Friends can play. - to uphold and support individual Friends involved with grassroots Indigenous rights and provide spiritual support to Friends led to this work.
-This might include offering committees of care and approving minutes of support. - to report to back annually through the Indigenous Rights committee of CFSC on actions taken.
+- accomplished through signage, statements during the close of Meeting, and inclusion in information provided to any community groups who use Meeting House space. - to find out about current concerns of Indigenous Peoples from those territories, including land appropriation or resource development, with which the Meeting could be engaged. - to investigate projects of cultural revitalization that Indigenous Peoples are involved in and discern if there is an appropriate role (including funding) that Friends can play. - to uphold and support individual Friends involved with grassroots Indigenous rights and provide spiritual support to Friends led to this work.
+This might include offering committees of care and approving minutes of support. - to report back annually through the Indigenous Rights committee of CFSC on actions taken.
 We ask CFSC to collate such information in their reporting to CYM.